Fudgy Irish Coffee Brownies with Whiskey Ganache

 Tips & Tricks

 - Line the pan with parchment paper before adding the batter.
 It will make removing the brownies from the pan so much easier!

 - I found that 1 full Tablespoon of instant coffee powder was perfect for these brownies.
 However, I have a pretty high tolerance to anything coffee.
 If you’re a bit sensitive, start with 2 teaspoons, taste the batter, and add another teaspoon if necessary!

 - Let the ganache and brownies cool at room-temperature for an hour or two to keep the ganache shiny.
 If you put them in the fridge, the cold air will make the tops of the brownies dull but the ganache will be a bit thicker.
 They will look pretty either way!

-- You can easily double this recipe and bake in a 9×13 pan if you need all the Irish coffee brownies.
+- You can easily double this recipe and bake in a 9×13 pan if you need all the brownies.

 - Bake for about 25 minutes for fudgy brownies.
-For cakier brownies with crisper edges, bake closer to 30 minutes.
-However, if you go the fudgy route, just check the brownies with a toothpick to ensure they aren’t undercooked!
+Or, for cakey brownies with crisper edges, bake closer to 30 minutes.

 If you make this recipe, I would love if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!

 - 6 Tbs unsweetened cocoa powder